 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking sildenafil and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.To treat erectile dysfunction, take this drug by mouth as directed by your doctor, usually as needed.
+If you have any questions, ask your doctor or pharmacist.To treat erectile dysfunction-ED, take this drug by mouth as directed by your doctor, usually as needed.
 Take sildenafil at least 30 minutes, but no more than 4 hours, before sexual activity (1 hour before is the most effective).
-Do not take more than once daily.A high-fat meal may delay how quickly the drug begins to work.Avoid eating grapefruit or drinking grapefruit juice while you are being treated with this medication unless your doctor instructs you otherwise.The dosage is based on your medical condition, response to treatment, and other medications you may be taking (see also Drug Interactions section).
-Consult your doctor or pharmacist for more details.
+Do not take more than once daily.A high-fat meal may delay how quickly the drug begins to work.The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Tell your doctor if your condition does not improve.

 Report Problems to the Food and Drug Administration